meircif/lumi-lang/docs/builtin.rst

       file in ``character``, else - return :cpp:var:`true` in ``is-eof`` and do nothing with ``character``

-   .. cpp:function:: putc(var Char character)
+   .. cpp:function:: putc(copy Char character)

       append ``character`` to this file end